Chris LambertProgramme Manager, PhD student

 Chris’s research interests are in the area of university-industry collaboration.
 He is a part-time PhD student in the Department of Educational Research, supervised by Prof Paul Ashwin.
 The focus of this research is on the role, impact and interaction of Engineering graduates with innovation in SMEs.

 Chris has been working in this area for eighteen years helping businesses of all shapes and sizes to grow through accelerating R&D. He has been leading and co-ordinating experiential and problem-based learning with students for much of this time.
-He is a Fellow of the Higher Education Academy.
+He is a Senior Fellow of the Higher Education Academy.

 Drive Right: Development of a solution to enable right-leg amputees to drive large good vehicles